lastnameswayne/blogpostsGraphQL/README.md

 # crudappexampleblogpost
-The code for my CRUD-tutorail using GQL, TypeORM and Type GraphQL.
+The code for my CRUD-tutorial using GQL, TypeORM and Type GraphQL.

-INSERT LINK
+INSERT LINK WHEN IT'S PUBLISHED